isomerpages/moe-nushigh/_primary-school-competitions/SG Primary Science Olympiad/SPSO FAQ.md

 <h5><strong>4.
 Can students in levels lower than Primary Five take part?</strong></h5>
 <p>No, this competition is meant for Primary Five students.</p>
 <h5><strong>5.
 Can students register as individuals if their primary schools are not taking part or the school did not select them as representatives?</strong></h5>
-<p>No, students can only be registered through their schools.
-Please approach
+<p>No, students can only be registered when their primary schools are participating
-your school's Science department for registration and clarification.</p>
+in SPSO.
+Please approach your school's Science department for registration and clarification.</p>
 <h5><strong>6.
 A few students would like to withdraw from the competition upon successful registration.
 Will their registration fees be refunded?</strong></h5>
 <p>No, there will be no refund of the registration fee.</p>
 <h5><strong>7.
 When will the results of the theory round be released and how will they be made known?</strong></h5>